josephabonasara/josephabonasara/README.md

 I am a Software Engineering student with a passion for creating innovative and efficient products.
 My relevant skills and experience include:
-- 3+ years of experience in Java and Python
+- 4+ years of experience in Java and Python
 - Proficiency in Bash, Go, C#, C, C++, JavaScript, NodeJS, Bootstrap, and React
 - Strong understanding of data structures, algorithms, and object-oriented programming
 - 2+ years of internship experience in software development and testing
-- Experience with DevOps process and technology, including Kubernetes, Docker, Jenkins, Git, Splunk, newSQL, and more
+- 2+ years of experience with DevOps process and technology, including Kubernetes, Docker, Jenkins, Git, Splunk, newSQL, and more
 - Receiving an award for the most participation at the uOttawaHack 4 hackathon
 - Demonstrated time management, teamwork, and leadership skills through successful group software projects